Hasan Bülent Kahraman: Career as a columnist

-Curating and years in art
+Curatorial work

 In 1993, Kahraman was appointed a member of the Advisory Board of Istanbul Biennial, organized by the Istanbul Foundation for Culture and Arts.
 He contributed to this institution until 2005.
 During this time, he was a member of the committee that recruited the curators of the biennials.
 He maintained a close work relationship with Şakir Eczacıbaşı.

 In 2000, he collaborated with Erdağ Aksel and Selim Birsel at Sabancı University during the foundation of the Kasa Gallery.

 In 2003, Hasan Bülent Kahraman was appointed a member of the Advisory Board of Akbank Sanat by Hamit Belli, the founder of the institution.
 At a time when the field of contemporary art was newly emerging, the Board managed to organize art exhibitions and events that enabled this field to flourish in Turkey.
 At Akbank Sanat, Kahraman curated various exhibitions, initially with local and emerging artists, and later with internationally renowned figures.
 Today, he still contributes to this institution.
 On several occasions, he has been a member of the selection committee of the Contemporary Artists Prize Exhibitions, an annual event that is sponsored and organized by Akbank Sanat.
 He has been the editor (and after a while, the translator) of the major books that Akbank Sanat has traditionally published every year.
 He still continues to contribute to these publications.

-In 2003, when Sakıp Sabancı decided to turn his family home Atlı Köşk (the Mansion with the Horse) into a museum, Kahraman took an active role in the foundation process of the museum.
+In 2003, when Sakıp Sabancı decided to turn his family home Atlı Köşk into a museum, Kahraman took an active role in the foundation process of the Sakıp Sabancı Museum.
 The museum opened in 2005.
 In 2008, he became a member of the museum’s Board of Trustees.
-He joined the International Advisory Board meetings of the museum.
+He joined the International Advisory Board.
 He continues to serve for this museum as a member of the Board of Trustees.